How to show appreciation to your team without feeling disappointed

 off-site retreats and

 But often the conversations shifts, and we end up talking about how these efforts can fall flat with some team members.
-This can result in the manager feeling really deflated and confused.
+This can result in the manager feeling disappointed, deflated and confused.

-So, I have created this essential gift guide for managers to help avoid those frustrations and make decisions about how the team shows gratitude in a meaningful way.
+So, I have created this essential gift guide for managers to help avoid disappointment and to better understand how to make decisions about how the team wants to receive gratitude in a meaningful way.

 The Five Love Languages